SAML 2.0 federation - AWS Identity and Access Management

 Using SAML-based federation for API access to AWS

 Assume that you want to provide a way for employees to copy data from their computers to a backup folder.
 You build an application that users can run on their computers.
-On the back end, the application reads and writes objects in an S3 bucket.
+On the back end, the application reads and writes objects in an Amazon S3 bucket.
 Users don't have direct access to AWS.
 Instead, the following process is used:

 Getting temporary security credentials based on a SAML assertion